yfzheng2000/Vital_Sign_Pred/README.md

 (1) download the test data file: 'Norm_30Frm_ValIdx250.npz'-- One sample (idx=250) from the test subset: X normalized to [-1,1], Y ground truth (not scaled).
 Note: Users are Not permitted to distribute or publish this data.

 (2) download the pre-trained weights of 'Mdl_a': 'Mdl_a.weights.h5', 6.2GB -- cannot uploaded here due to its size.
-The downloading link for this weights file (manually copy/paste the following two parts together & remove spaces):
+The downloading link for this weights file (manually copy/paste the following two parts together & remove spaces if any):
 https://drive.google.com
 /file/d/1rCS6hOCyaWdmr5u9yKQO7ilUBkBWr3go/view?usp=sharing